Last Updated on January 13, 2022 by Grow with Bovees

 About Rubber Plants

-Part of the fig family, Moraceae, rubber trees were first used for their latex sap to make rubber before synthetics became available.
+Part of the fig family, Moraceae, rubber trees were first used for their latex sap which is used to make rubber before synthetics became available.
 Although, it is actually the Brazilian rubber tree, Hevea Brasiliensis, that produces the majority of the world’s supply.

-Apart from being used to make rubber, the roots of rubber trees are also used to make living bridges in tropical Northeastern India.
+Apart from the uses of the latex sap, the roots of rubber trees are also used to make living bridges in tropical Northeastern India.

-Rubber plants grow to approximately six to ten feet tall and thrive in zone 10 or zone 11 where they tend to develop into tree-like plants.
+Outdoor specimens grow approximately six to ten feet tall and thrive in zone 10 or zone 11 where they tend to develop into tree-like plants.

-Variegated rubber plants are available (amazon link), in a wide range of colors, and are relatively inexpensive when compared to the cost of variegated philodendrons such as the Pink Princess.
+Variegated rubber plants are relatively inexpensive when compared to the cost of similar-looking plants such as variegated philodendrons, including the Pink Princess Philodendron.

-Before giving you the lowdown on rubber tree care, here are 5 amazing benefits of ficus elastica plants.
+Before giving you the lowdown on care, here are 5 amazing benefits of ficus elastica plants.

 1. Inexpensive to Grow

-The rubber tree isn’t expensive, making it a great choice to grow for those on a low budget.
-Further, you can propagate the ficus elastica tree from cuttings to gain several rubber plants to keep at your home or office.
+It isn’t expensive(!), making it a great choice to grow for those on a low budget.
+Further, you can propagate the ficus elastica tree from cuttings to gain several more plants to keep at your home or office.

-While there are certain plants that can cause an allergic reaction in people in your household, this is not something you need to worry about with a rubber tree.
+While there are certain plants whose pollen can cause an allergic reaction in people of your household, this is not something you need to worry about with this species.

-The rubber plant does not release pollen, hence it does not cause allergies, making it a great choice for several environments, including homes, businesses, and even hospitals.
+This plant does not release pollen, hence it does not cause pollen allergies, making it a great choice for several environments, including homes, businesses, and even hospitals.